 - c.
 Use this dialog box to grant users and groups access to SAS through DCOM.
 You should also give access permission to System.
 (For field descriptions, refer to the Windows NT Help.)
 You can also identify users and groups that are denied access to SAS by changing the selection in Type of Access. - d.
-When you are finished, click OK in the Add Users and Groups dialog box, and then click OK in the Registry Value Permissions dialog box. - 12.
+When you are finished, click \mathbf{OK} in the Add Users and Groups dialog box, and then click \mathbf{OK} in the Registry Value Permissions dialog box. - 12.
 If you are configuring a Workspace server, which is launched by COM, you will also need to choose your launch permissions.
 It is recommended that they be the same as the access permissions; additionally, ensure that the System account has launch permissions.

-If you want to rely on the system-wide default launch permissions, select Use default launch permissions, click Apply, and then continue with Step 13.
+To use system-wide default launch permissions, select Use default launch permissions, click Apply, and then continue with Step 13.

-If you want your IOM server application to have its own set of launch permissions:
+To give the IOM server application its own set of launch permissions:

-• On the Security tab, select Use custom launch permissions and click the adjacent Edit button.
+♦ On the Security tab, select Use custom launch permissions and click the adjacent Edit button.
 The Registry Value Permissions dialog box appears.